Kōenji Hyakkei: History

 Kōenji Hyakkei's first album in 13 years, Dhorimviskha, was released on June 27, 2018.

 Band members

 Yoshida has been the only consistent member of the band, with Sakamoto Kengo playing bass from their second album onward.
 As the band has added new members, the band's sound changes, shifting from folk-influenced progressive rock to minimalism to jazz fusion with the inclusion of Komori Keiko on reeds (usually soprano saxophone) on their album Angherr Shisspa (2005).

 Language

 It is not clear what language is used for Kōenji Hyakkei lyrics.
-For the most part, lyrics are reminiscent of Christian Vander's Kobaïan language (a notable exception is the song "Zoltan" from their 1994 self-titled album Hundred Sights of Koenji, a Kyrie).
+For the most part, lyrics are reminiscent of Christian Vander's Kobaïan language (a notable exception is the song "Zoltan", a Kyrie, from their 1994 self-titled album Hundred Sights of Koenji).
 There are few words shorter than four letters, and almost no instances of words repeated in more than one phrase.
 In addition, spelling conventions and pronunciation vary between albums and songs.

-There is no standard way of romanizing the name 高円寺百景.
-Official sources write it as Koenji Hyakkei or Koenjihyakkei and less commonly KoenjiHyakkei, Koenji-Hyakkei, and others.